-Barrie Shepley is Chair on the Board of Directors of the Coaches Association of Ontario.
+Barrie is Chair on the Board of Directors of the Coaches Association of Ontario.
 He is the President of Personal Best Health & Performance Inc. Barrie has been training elite athletes for more than ten years and was Canada’s first National Triathlon Coach.
 He was the first Olympic Triathlon Head Coach for Canada at the 2000 Sydney Olympic Games.
-Barrie is the first coach inducted into the Triathlon Canada Hallf of Fame.
-He is a graduate of Canada’s National Coaching Institute, completing the High Performance Diploma program of the National Coaching Certification Program (NCCP).
+Barrie is the first coach inducted into the Triathlon Canada Hall of Fame.
+He is a graduate of Canada’s National Coaching Institute, completing the High-Performance Diploma program of the National Coaching Certification Program (NCCP).

 In addition to coaching, Barrie is very involved in the community.
 He is a founding member of several associations including the Ontario Association of Triathletes, Kids of Steel (national youth program), Triathlon Canada, C3-Canadian Cross Training Club and the Coaches Association of Ontario.
-Barrie continues to coach High Performance Athletes around the world, and is a well-respected leader in the sport community.
-While Barrie has been fortunate enough to coach and work at the highest levels of sport, his true passion is at the grass roots level, where he believes that coaches and teachers can truly make a life-long impact on children and society.
+Barrie continues to coach High-Performance Athletes around the world and is a well-respected leader in the sports community.
+While Barrie has been fortunate enough to coach and work at the highest levels of the sport, his true passion is at the grassroots level, where he believes that coaches and teachers can truly make a life-long impact on children and society.
 Barrie has been a colour commentator at the last four Olympic Games and does colour commentating all over the world for numerous networks.

 A chartered professional coach, Sheilagh’s coaching resumé includes

 dozens of international podium successes at major competitions and